 - Part-time students who are living at home should contact their local doctor.
 The doctor should make an assessment and complete a medical certificate which should be sent to the College.
 If possible, non-University medical professionals should use the External Medical Certificate Template.

 The Proctors consider a number of complex cases and often experience a high volume of cases around the time of exams and results.
+Applications can be submitted within four weeks of the submission deadline.
 Do try and start any application as soon as possible and as well in advance of the deadline as possible.
 The Proctors only approve applications for exceptional reasons and may take some time to consider any request.
 Do not delay proceeding with your work while waiting for an outcome.

 In the case where you have not received an outcome from the Proctors by the original deadline, you will receive missing or late submission notices and your work can potentially attract penalties.
 However, penalties will be removed if the extension request is subsequently granted.
 If the extension request is not allowed, the penalties will remain although you will receive an opportunity to appeal the outcome.
 Please note that if in the absence of an outcome you decide to submit your work, this is likely to be the piece of work that is marked i.e. you will not usually be allowed to replace it if the extension request is subsequently allowed.
 Also please be mindful of response deadlines that are detailed in non submission notices and in late submission notices.

 While students are able to discuss matters of concern with their department, faculty or school, they must not consult their examiners.
 Similarly, applications for extensions to work submissions must be made via College rather than directly to the Proctors.